Biophysical Genetic Design Automation Technology

 Introduction

-Advances in our capabilities to program, synthesize and modify DNA have led to a surge in the field of synthetic biology.
-Various gene circuits have been proposed and designed in various organisms for application domains ranging from biomedicine over biotechnology to biomaterials.
+Advances in our capabilities to program, synthesize, and modify DNA have led to a surge in the field of synthetic biology.
+Various gene circuits have been proposed and designed in different organisms for application domains ranging from biomedicine to biotechnology and biomaterials.

 Current Challenges

-Our current bottleneck is not anymore our ability to program and synthesize custom DNA, but rather our ability to design regulatory circuits that realize the desired functionality and operate reliably in a specific target host cell or in vitro systems.
+Our current bottleneck is no longer our ability to program and synthesize custom DNA, but rather our ability to design regulatory circuits that realize the desired functionality and operate reliably in a specific target host cell or in vitro systems.

 The largest hurdle that we identify is the context-dependency of synthetic circuits, i.e., their perturbation by other molecular factors belonging to the host cell.
 Given the complexity of these molecular systems, current design approaches that rely on trial-and-error will not be able to produce meaningful designs in a reliable, fast, and systematic manner at the scale required for industrial applications.